 Earning a significant amount of rewards take a lot of time and spending — the last thing you want is to lose your rewards.
-Even a small rewards balance, like a $25 statement credit can require hundreds of dollars in spending and several months to accumulate.
+Even a small rewards balance can require hundreds of dollars in spending and several months to accumulate.
 To lose your credit card rewards can almost feel like losing actual cash from your wallet.

 It may surprise you to learn you can lose your credit card rewards at all.
 It's true.
 The fine print of your rewards program details specific things that could cost your credit card rewards.
 While rewards programs can differ from one credit card to the next, here are some things you should avoid if you want to keep your credit card rewards.